Ethical-Ralph/contract-mgt/README.md

 ## Overview

 This project is a NestJS application with TypeORM for managing profiles, contracts, and jobs.
-It includes functionality for handling payments, deposits, and querying client and job data using appropriate transaction and row-locking mechanisms to balance race conditions and ensure data consistency.
+It includes functionality for handling payments, deposits, and querying client and job data using appropriate transaction and row-locking mechanisms to handle race conditions and ensure data consistency.
 The application also provides API documentation through Swagger.

 ## Setup